cryptomkt/woocommerce-plugin/GUIDE.md

-# Using the BitPay plugin for WooCommerce
+# Using the cryptomarket plugin for WooCommerce

 ## Prerequisites

 * Last Version Tested: Wordpress 4.5.2 WooCommerce 2.5.5

-You must have a BitPay merchant account to use this plugin.
-It's free to [sign-up for a BitPay merchant account](https://bitpay.com/start).
+You must have a cryptomarket merchant account to use this plugin.
+It's free to [sign-up for a cryptomarket merchant account](https://cryptomarket.com/start).

 ## Server Requirements